 - Bridging Apps has an app search tool for assistive technology device (search for apps by age, subject, skill, etc.), and the University of Michigan has compiled a list of apps for individuals with dyslexia.

 - The Center for Technology and Disability provides a comprehensive assistive technology glossary [PDF], a guide for families and teens, Getting Started: Exploring Assistive Technology with Your Teen or Young Adult, and a tip sheet, Involving Teens and Young Adults in Selecting Assistive Technology.
+See also their webinar demonstrating accessibility features in a number of devices that can be used by students to complete their school work independently.

-- The Council for Exceptional Children's Assistive Technology and IDEA Regulations [PDF] explains the relationship between IDEA and assistive technologies, and the Vermont Family Network's Assistive Technology & Section 504 [PDF] explains the relationship between Section 504 and assistive technologies
+- Council for Exceptional Children's Assistive Technology and IDEA Regulations [PDF] explains the relationship between IDEA and assistive technologies, and the Vermont Family Network's Assistive Technology & Section 504 [PDF] explains the relationship between Section 504 and assistive technologies

 - See District Administrations piece, Enhancing Education with Assistive Technology: Products to Help Prepare Students for Life Beyond K12.